How hard can it be to schedule multiple projects?

 But there are a number of best practices that will deliver huge benefits to your planning process.

-Here are some key things that should incorporated into your resource planning framework.
+Here are some things you should incorporate into your resource planning framework now.

-1. You need a consolidated view of your resource utilization
+1. Get a consolidated view of your resource utilization

 Let’s start with resources.
 You know the pesky people who work on your projects.